zlite4/bruteforce-btc-all-addresses/README.md

+# This repository is only intended to test Bitcoin security flaws and not to steal Bitcoin.

 # all unspent and or relative bitcoin addresses.
 Your choice of .pickle and or text file which contains over 68 million btc addresses as of November,28,2020.